remidinishanth/distributed_systems/blockchain_learnings/1_basics.md

 Let's consider a common scenario.

 * Say Alice is lending Bob $10,000.
 This is one single peer to peer transaction.
 Alice and Bob both make a note of it on a ledger.
 * What if Alice changes the entry from $10,000 to $11,000?
-Alternatively, WHat if Bob changes her entry from $10,000 to $1,000?
+Alternatively, What if Bob changes her entry from $10,000 to $1,000?
 * To prevent this trust violation, we need to seek the help of people around us, Lisa, Allison, and Francis.
 Provide all of them a valid copy of this ledger.
 * This is the basic concept of an immutable distributed ledger defined in a blockchain process.